IGRohan/IGBot/docs/faq.md

 ### Can I host the bot on Glitch?

-No you can't.
-MongoDB is not available on Glitch.
+Yes you can, only if you make a MongoDB cluster through the [Method posted here](./tutorials/mongodb/index)

 ### Can I host the bot on Heroku?